 Combined Postdoctoral Research & Residency Training in Imaging Physics

-Over a 3-4 year period, the successful candidate will spend up to 2 years of full-time research in a mutually agreed upon area of biomedical imaging and complete 2 years of full-time CAMPEP-accredited residency training to meet the clinical experience requirements of the American Board of Radiology for national board certification.
+Over a 3-year period, the successful candidate will spend 1 year equivalent in a mutually agreed upon area of biomedical imaging research and complete 2 year equivalent clinical residency training to meet the clinical experience requirements of the American Board of Radiology for national board certification.

 A Ph.D. or equivalent degree from a CAMPEP-accredited graduate program is required.
 We are looking for highly motivated young scientists that aspire to be among the best of the next generation of academic medical physicists working in the area of medical imaging.
 The successful candidate will be appointed as a Medical Physics Fellow to recognize the outstanding nature of the individuals and the educational program.